List of Marvel Comics characters: I: Infectia

-Infectia was a mutant in the Marvel Comics universe.
+Infectia is a mutant in the Marvel Comics universe.
 She first appeared in X-Factor #28, published May 1988, and was created by Louise and Walt Simonson.

 Her mutant power allowed her to induce lethally unstable mutations in humans.
-She served as a minor adversary of the X-Force until she died of the Legacy Virus in X-Men (vol. 2) #27 (December 1993), and has made no appearances since.
+She served as a minor adversary of the X-Force until she died of the Legacy Virus in X-Men (vol. 2) #27 (December 1993).

+During the Krakoan Age, Infectia is resurrected and becomes a refugee in the "Embassy of Limbo" in New York.

 Inferno

 Infinity

 Infinity is a cosmic entity associated with the concept of Space.